-People had "My autistic Spectrum condition" information.
-This had information on individual's needs.
-Guidelines were in place for people in their daily lives.
-People had a 'My daily routines' and this told a brief story about the person's life, their interests and how they chose and preferred to be supported.
-This information helped staff in understanding and responding to people in the way they liked to be supported.
-The registered manager and staff confirmed plans had been drawn up with staff who worked with the person who knew them well.
-Regular reviews were carried out on care plans and behavioural guidance to help ensure staff had the most recent updated information required to support people.
-One person confirmed they had attended their review with their key worker.
+People's records had information that told a brief story about the person's life and how they chose and preferred to be supported.
+This included people's daily routines and how they like their day planned.
+This information helped staff in understanding and responding to people in the way they wished.
+Regular reviews were carried out on people's support plans and behavioural guidance to help ensure staff had the most recent, updated information available.
+Two people told us they had attended their review and able to contribute to those reviews.

 People with limited communication were supported to make choices.
 Staff knew how people communicated and encouraged choice when possible.
-Staff confirmed, and observations showed, they offered people choices for example, what people wanted to drink.
-Staff said they used pictures and symbols to assist people with choices when needed.
-One person said they go shopping with their key worker and they help them choose their clothes.
+Staff confirmed, and observations showed, they offered people choices for example, what people wanted to eat.
+For example one person was shown a choice of cereal boxes to help with that choice.
+Staff said they also used pictures to assist people with choices when needed.
+One person said they go out with staff and are able to choose their clothes and other personal items.